nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/020_Peragus.md

       - **Look, ease off the insults.
 She was wounded helping us escape, remember?** (LSP)
       - Getting empathy from you is like squeezing water from a stone.
       - Forget it.
 Just keep your mind on piloting this crate.
-        - UNREACHABLE:
+      - UNREACHABLE: -> change script arg condition from 5 to 6 -> FINE!!
         - What do you mean, "not much use?"
         - Who voice-printed the astrogation system?
         - Why would someone lock the astrogation system?
         - Do you know anything about that assassin droid?
-        - What did you mean about the galaxy map not being much use?
+        - Since when do protocol droids collect bounties?
+        - Are we still on course for Telos?
+      - OTHERWISE
         - All right, I'll do that.
       - To what?
       - My lightsaber was... taken from me, by the Council.
         - **It was a single hilt.**